-Blueways are the Island of Ireland's best kept secret...
+Blueways are the Ireland's best kept secret...

-Fun and adventure by boot, boat or bike on and alongside scenic waterways, enjoyed entirely at your own pace.
-Blueways offer waterscape experiences, in, on or near the water for locals and visitors, using lakes, canals, rivers and coastal environments to walk, cycle, swim, kayak, SUP and engage with nature and heritage.
+Experience fun and adventure on foot, by boat or bike along trails that meander the country's picturesque waters, enjoyed entirely at your own pace.
+Blueways offer waterscape experiences, in, on or near the water for locals and visitors, using lakes, canals, rivers and coastal environments to walk, cycle, kayak, SUP and engage with nature and heritage.